 The company’s relationship with Skelia spans back to 2014 when Skelia was tasked with transitioning the ETwater platform from monolith architecture to microservices.
-The company’s previous collaboration with Skelia’s services, such as the cross-border team and mobile lab had assured them they were in safe hands.
+The company’s previous collaboration with Skelia’s services, such as the dedicated team and mobile lab had assured them they were in safe hands.

 It was also this partnership that paved the way for the ETwater platform to be deployed on Amazon Cloud.
 Skelia’s developers were responsible for designing the architecture and developing the irrigation platform’s core system.
-A dedicated cross-border team from Skelia, comprising a dozen technology experts, software developers, a UI designer, project manager, and data scientist came together to tackle the transition of ET Water from a monolithic to a microservices architecture.
+A dedicated team from Skelia, comprising a dozen technology experts, software developers, a UI designer, project manager, and data scientist came together to tackle the transition of ET Water from a monolithic to a microservices architecture.

 The project was a great success, and the results enabled so much more scalability for the ETwater application.
 With a new platform in place, ETwater’s enterprise account holders were advised to transition their water management there.
 Today, the system manages water flow through controllers, and one of the most notable improvements these clients witnessed was a 30-50% increase in water savings.